Moll (slang): In popular culture

-In Your Eyes is a 2014 film (dramedy/romance) about two people, a woman (Zoe Kazan plays Rebecca Porter) and a man (Michael Stahl-David plays Dylan Kershaw) who are spiritually and psychologically connected from a young age then come to realize each other as young adults delving into deep emotional and psychological issues of the heart and mind yet never having met in person.
-The male star refers to a female bar patron as a "Moll".

 Puberty Blues was a 1981 movie based on the autobiographical novel by Kathy Lette and Gabrielle Carey about their experiences of being 13-year-old girls on Sydney's southern beaches.
 In the novel, movie and television series, girls were referred to as molls, bush pigs, top chicks, glam mags, sceggs, or grommets.
 The term was again popularised following the 2012 television series Puberty Blues, based on the same novel.

-Kylie Mole was a character played by Mary-Anne Fahey on the Australian sketch show The Comedy Company.
-First appearing in 1989, Kylie's appearance is that of a high school student, and her demeanor is that of the stereotypical bogan (a term actually popularised by the character by labeling anyone she didn't like as one).
-Kylie uses the term 'moll/mole' in context during the original skit, specifically in reference to her name.

-"Game on, molls!" became a popular catchcry in 2006, after scheming contestant Anna used it on Australian reality television show Big Brother.
+"Game on, molls!" became a popular catchcry in 2006, after housemate Anna Lind-Hansen used it on Australian reality television show Big Brother.
 It spawned a range of novelty products such as T-shirts.
-The phrase has since been quoted in many Australian reality television programs:
+The phrase has since been quoted in many Australian reality television shows.

-"Game on, moll!" was said by Jordan Loukas, a contestant on Australia's Next Top Model in 2007 and subsequently became an advertising slogan for the show.

-The catchcry was again used in an advertising promotion for reality series My Kitchen Rules in 2012 and then being displayed during the show being broadcast in 2013 when used by contestant Jake Harrison.

-Emma Dean, the eventual winner of the 2013 season of Masterchef Australia, used it self-referentially to describe the way contestants treated each other - "It's just... game on, moles" - and this quote featured prominently in promotion leading up to the series.